-Painting across the school as part of paining contract.
-External painting will continue across the school as part of the contract with Programmed Property Services. e b a th To maximise the use and effect of our operations oudget, grant applications and sources of funding that will improve outcomes for children and community.
+CLIFTON TERRACE SCHOOL Departing Horizon Painting across the school as part of paining contract. • External painting will continue across the school as part of the contract with Programmed Property Services.
+Finance To maximise the use and effect of our operations budget, grant applications and sources of funding that will improve outcomes for children and community.
 Budget effectively.
 Continue to tap into grant funding through Thea Mickell.
 Ensure that all resources supplied through government agencies are effectively used.